kuldeepbishnoi/Autonomous-Braking/README.md

+Note : This repository is not ready yet its work is in progress.

 # Automatic Emergency Braking System
 This repository contains code for a project whose goal is to Implement **Automatic Emergency Braking System** using a monocular camera.
 This model is trained on [tusimple lane dataset](https://github.com/TuSimple/tusimple-benchmark).